 Over the years there were several accidents on the line.
 One of them near Robin Hood station in May 1952 resulted in a dramatic photograph looking like a scene from a Thomas The Tank Engine story.
 One of the locomotives was named “Joe” after one of the owners of the Charlesworth company which in 1947 had been taken over by the National Coal Board.

 At the age of eleven Sylvester was delivering newspapers for a Rothwell newsagent.
 Later he joined Charlesworths and by 1939 was employed as a shunter dealing with the railway coal wagons leaving the Rothwell and Robin Hood pits.
-In 1931 at Woodlesford church he married Lilian Doris Weale, the daughter of a miner who came from Gloucestershire.
+In 1931 at Woodlesford church he married Lilian Doris Weale, a miner’s daughter who came from Gloucestershire.
 After the crash in 1952 he scrambled out of his cab unhurt.
 The driver of the other engine was William Farnsworth from Ardsley.

 Sebastian William Meyer was a manager and director of the railway between 1884 and 1923.
 A Quaker, he was born in London 1856, moving north in 1881 to join the Hull and Barnsley Railway.
 He was also involved with a number of “light” railways which operated with less stringent rules than those of the main line companies.

 Isaac William Hewitt White was a director of the railway and its civil engineer.
 Born in Somerset 1852 he came to Yorkshire in about 1870.
 Living at Highfield House in Woodlesford he became the manager of the Waterloo and Woodlesford Colliery Company before moving to be the engineer at the Bower pits near Swillington and owner of a quarry at Kippax.
 He was also a director of Bentley’s Yorkshire Breweries.